Last Updated on

 One thing that pops into our mind when talking about frags is grenades.
-So, let us clear out the air; we are not talking about crazy war equipment; instead, we are discussing coral fragging and how to frag them by yourself.
+So, let us clear out the air; we are not talking about crazy war equipment; instead, we are discussing about fragging corals and how to do that by yourself.

 Most of you probably have limited knowledge of aquarium and corals; however, it does not mean that you cannot learn a trick or two to beautify your water tank with Small Polyp Stony Corals (SPS), Montipora Plate Corals (MPC), or Acropora.